Factorizable joint shift revisited: Introduction

-The setting and notation for this paper are set out in the first two sub-sections of Section~\ref{se:shift}, followed by a framework of general assumptions and results on non-specific distribution shift in the remaining sub-sections of Section~\ref{se:shift}.
-Section~\ref{se:FJS} comprises analyses and results regarding FJS as well as approaches to estimating the characterics of FJS, including the presentation and analysis of a general EM algorithm in Sub-section~\ref{se:probB}.
+The setting and notation for this paper are set out in Section~\ref{se:shift}, with Section~\ref{se:linking} presenting a framework for the description of general joint distribution shift and some details being covered in Appendix~\ref{se:notation} and Appendix~\ref{se:facilitating}.
+Section~\ref{se:FJS} comprises analyses and results regarding FJS as well as approaches to estimating the characterics of FJS, including the presentation and analysis of a general EM algorithm in Section~\ref{se:probB} as well as an illustrative example of how the EM algorithm deals with real-valued labels and categorical features in Section~\ref{se:EMfinite}.
 The relation between GLS and FJS is analysed in Section~\ref{se:GLS}.
 Section~\ref{se:conclusions} concludes the paper, with a summary and suggestions for further research.
-Appendix~\ref{se:DensEst} presents a description of the classification approach to density estimation while Appendix~\ref{se:proofs} contains the proofs for the results in Sub-section~\ref{se:probB}.
+Appendix~\ref{se:DensEst} presents a description of the classification approach to density estimation while Appendix~\ref{se:proofs} contains the proofs for some of the results presented before.